College Work Study/College Employment

 A student at Marist can either be employed under our Federal Work Study Program or our Campus Employment Program.
 View all available on-campus jobs

 As of December 31, 2015, the minimum wage has been increased to $9.00 per hour.
 Marist College is legally obligated to pay every student employee this amount.
-Undergraduate student employees may earn up to $9.00 per hour; graduate students are eligible to earn up to $10.50 per hour.
+Undergraduate student employees are paid the minimum wage; graduate students are eligible to earn up to $10.50 per hour.

 Federal Work Study is a need-based, financial aid program.
 Students eligible for work-study are those who have applied for aid and have been awarded a work study allocation.
 Unlike other financial aid programs that are credited directly to a student's account, CWS must be earned through working on campus.
-Currently, there are several offices on campus employing students through community service work.
-We encourage our students to accept community service work and jobs related to their course of study, whenever possible.
+Although work study is included in a student's financial aid package, it is not guaranteed.
 The student will receive a bi-weekly paycheck based on hours worked.
-Your work study allocation and rate of pay will determine the number of hours you will be allowed to work.

 Many departments on campus are represented at the job fair and are ready to hire work-study candidates.
 This event is communicated to the students through a summer mailing.